 Let's assume that you now find yourself either married or in a relationship with a man who once seemed so kind and giving, but now seems self-centered and likely verbally abusive instead.
 When you think back to the early days of your relationship, could you hardly believe how fortunate you were?
 Did you think your romantic dreams had finally come true?
 You might have even thought you'd met the perfect man--your white knight.

 Oh sure, there might have been a few red flags waving, You ignored then, though, didn't you?
 After all, he probably came on strong.
 He said things that made you feel wonderful.
 Also, did he want to see you all the time?
-And often when you were together, was he taking you to fabulous places?
-Perhaps he even showered you with flowers and expensive gifts.
+And often you were together, was he taking you to fabulous places?
+Well and perhaps he even showered you with expensive gifts?

-You might have thought it was all a bit much--that the gifts were inappropriate for the amount of time you'd been together, for example.
+You might have thought it was all a bit much--that the gifts were inappropriate for the amount of time you'd been together.
 However, did he have good reasons why it made perfect sense for him to give them to you--as well as for you to accept them?

-Perhaps, best of all, he made you feel so very special.
+Perhaps, best of all, he made you feel so special.

 Falling in love can be wonderful and a heady experience anyway.
 But when your love interest is a charming and successful narcissistic man who presents that image of the white knight or prince you've fantasized about since childhood, well, it really can make it quite impossible for you to both see and think straight.